 4. Adjust Kinetic Sand Consistency

-Once you have added all 3 tablespoons of coloured water, it’s time to add the remaining water.
+Once you have added all 3 tablespoons of colored water, it’s time to add the remaining water.

 When testing this recipe, I found that even a small amount of water could make a huge difference in texture at this point in the process.
 So I recommend only adding a tiny bit at a time (no more than one teaspoon).